 There are many risks to a Wraparound Transaction.
 First, although the buyer has the right to start making payments to the original lender in the event the seller stops making such payments, as a practical matter, the buyer may not be aware that the seller has stopped making such payments until it is too late.
 Additionally, a Wraparound Transaction can also trigger the “due on sale clause” that allows the original lender to declare the entire amount owed under a note due and payable if the property is transferred without the permission of the lender.

-The law firm of Bradshaw, McCall & Westbrook, PLLC and its attorneys Andrew McCall, Chris Westbrook and Laura Millican (the law firm and the attorneys are collectively referred to as “the Law Firm”) represent First Texas Title Company, LLC (“the Title Company”) in all aspects of this real estate transaction (“this Transaction”).
+The Real Estate Law Firm of Bradshaw, McCall & Westbrook, PLLC and its attorneys Andrew McCall, Chris Westbrook and Laura Millican (the law firm and the attorneys are collectively referred to as “the Law Firm”) represent First Texas Title Company, LLC (“the Title Company”) in all aspects of this real estate transaction (“this Transaction”).
 The Law Firm is owned by the same attorneys as the Title Company, and the interests of the Title Company may be adverse to your interests in this Transaction.
 The Law Firm has a conflict of interest with you.
 You will be required to acknowledge at closing that you are not represented, in any way, by the Law Firm in this Transaction.

 Any documents prepared by the Law Firm in this Transaction will be prepared for the benefit of the Title Company.
 The Law Firm and the Title Company make no representation that the documents to be prepared for this Transaction comply with any agreement between the parties or any instructions the parties may give to the Title Company or the Law Firm.
 You are instructed to read the documents to determine whether the documents prepared are consistent with the intent, purposes and agreements of the parties.
 You are advised to have all documents for this Transaction reviewed by attorneys that are not affiliated with the Law Firm or Title Company.
 You have the right to have your own attorney prepare the legal documents required for this Transaction.